 Strategic Planning Assistance: Support rebuild projects by offering knowledge, ideas, and shared resources.

-Facilitating quarterly day-long gatherings of Ridge community actors and activists to facilitate the rebuilding in coordinated way.
+Facilitating quarterly day-long gatherings of Ridge community actors and activists to facilitate the rebuilding in a coordinated way.

 Grant-writing, fundraising assistance, public relations, networking, and communication.